+where the last inequality is due to the Sauer-Shelah Lemma \citep{sauer1972density,shelah1972combinatorial}.
+Thus, there exists a universal constant such that provided $m$ is larger than the bound given in the statement of the theorem, $\Prob{}{\E_1}<\delta$, as required. \end{proof}

-\begin{remark} Note that, as $\rho(n)/n$ tends to $1$, we move towards the exact and online learning settings, and the underlying distribution becomes less important.
-In this case, the robust VC dimension starts to decrease.
+\begin{remark} For the boolean hypercube and the Hamming distance, note that, as $\rho(n)/n$ tends to $1$, we move towards the exact and online learning settings, and the underlying distribution becomes less important.
+In this case, the VC dimension of the robust loss starts to decrease.
 Indeed, say if $\rho=n$, then $(\C\oplus \C)_\rho$ only contains the constant functions $0$ and $1$.
 We thus only need a single example to query the $\LEQ$ oracle (which has become the $\EQ$ oracle).
-However, this comes at a cost: the \emph{query complexity} upper bounds presented in the next sections could be tight. \red{Understanding the behaviour of the robust VC dimension as a function of $\rho$ and deriving joint sample and query complexity bounds are both avenues for future research.} \end{remark}
+However, this comes at a cost: the \emph{query complexity} upper bounds presented in the next sections could be tight.
+Understanding the behaviour of the VC dimension of the robust loss as a function of $\rho$ and deriving joint sample and query complexity bounds are both avenues for future research. \end{remark}